Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     - When clicking the first card, sound effect fires and the card stays flipped.
     - When clicking the second card, second card flips and sound effect fires:
         - If match: Both cards stays flipped and a sound effect fires.
 Moves counter adds one.
-        - It no match: Both cards unflip and sound effect fires.
+        - If no match: Both cards unflip and sound effect fires.
 Moves counter adds one.
     - When clicking on a third card before unmatched cards unflip, the board is locked.
     - When clicking on the first card after it's already been clicked, it still counts as first card and does not affect when the second card is getting clicked.